 choose to exclude the conflicting channels.
 The list of allowed channels may be updated during an ongoing

-ranging session using short-term signaling, as described in 10.38.3.7.
+ranging session, as described in 10.38.3.7.

 The initiator may inform the responder of allowed channels from the macMmsNbChannelAllowList, using

 the NB Channel Map field which is constructed as shown in Figure 49 in 10.38.9.3.7.
+In each ranging block, if channel switching is enabled, the initiator and the responder(s) shall use the channel switching protocol described in 10.38.7.4.3.